I have a sad story - (with a lesson)

 Years ago, I went on my first business trip/vacation.
 It was in September, only weeks after Hurricane Andrew had torn through southern Florida - and my company was sending me to....Miami Beach.
 Living in New England, a trip to Florida seemed great - except for the fact that the Hurricane devastation was amazing.

 Anyway, I was feeling not-quite-right when I got on the plane and by the time arrived I was feeling quite miserable.
 A couple of phone calls later I found out that a number of my friends at home had the mumps - and since I really couldn't turn my head and had a nice fever, it seemed that I had the same thing.
 Anyway, business meetings were out of the question and due to the desctruction in the area, it was hard to even find a pharmacy that was open.
-I wanted to pretty much stay away from everyone so I wouldn't give the mumps to anyone else - it was shaping up to be a pretty bleak week.
+I wanted to pretty much stay away from everyone so I wouldn't give the mumps to any

 A couple days into the week, the hotel maid noticed my misery and suggested some sun and a book and maybe a hobby - she asked what kind of quiet activities I enjoyed and she suggested knitting and said she'd be back later with a project to occupy my week.
 Hours later she returned and informed me that, unfortunately, her favorite yarn shop had been badly damaged in the storm.
 But, the good news was, she found another project that I might enjoy.
 She handed me a bag with a piece of fabric, an embroidery hoop, a jumble of threads and a pattern with a beautiful picture on the front and heiroglyphics on the back.